 Professional Development Requirements

 Teacher preparation significantly impacts VR implementation success.
-A 2023 survey by the EdTech Teacher organization found that only 23% of educators felt confident integrating VR into instruction without additional training.
-Institutions should invest in comprehensive professional development covering both technical operation and pedagogical strategies.
+A 2023 survey conducted by the EdTech Teacher organization, which included responses from 1,247 educators across 42 states, found that only 23% felt confident integrating VR into instruction without additional training.
+This finding underscores the importance of comprehensive professional development covering both technical operation and pedagogical strategies.

 Cost Analysis and Budget Considerations